-- 30 Staff intend to create criteria for what constitutes an Australian-specific implementation question, similar to the approach adopted by the ISSB TIG.
-Staff propose that Australian-specific implementation questions would be those that meet all the following three criteria: - (1) the question relates to: - (i) the implementation of an Australian-specific paragraph or paragraph deleted by the AASB within AASB S2; or - (ii) the implementation of a paragraph within AASB S2 aligned with IFRS S2 that is affected by Australian-specific circumstances; and - (2) the question indicates that AASB S2 can be applied in different ways, resulting in diversity in practice; and - (3) the potential implementation question is expected to be pervasive (i.e., the question is expected to be relevant to a wide range of stakeholders). - 31 The Chair has provided support for staff's proposed approach to begin the process of establishing an Advisory Panel and begin to contact potential members of the Advisory Panel.
-Staff determined this expedited approach was necessary to ensure that the Advisory Panel can be established within a suitable timeframe to best support the implementation of AASB S2. - 32 Following the Chair's support: - (a) the Advisory Panel would be comprised of approximately 10 members, who are predominantly preparers involved in the implementation of AASB S2; - (b) members would serve for initial one-year terms, with a view to renewing members terms at the discretion of the AASB to allow the membership of the Advisory Panel to be initially focused on Group 1 preparers and gradually evolve to include Group 2 and Group 3 preparers as these groups begin to implement AASB S2; - (c) a senior AASB staff member would chair the Advisory Panel; - (d) Advisory Panel meetings would be held before each ISSB TIG meeting as soon as practical after the publication of ISSB TIG papers; - (e) Advisory Panel meeting papers and meeting summaries would be made publicly available on the AASB website following each meeting; and - (f) Advisory Panel meetings would be held in private to facilitate in-depth, robust discussion of the experiences of Advisory Panel members during implementation to date. - 33 Staff recommend that the Terms of Reference for the Advisory Panel be finalised and approved outof-session by the Chair. - 34 Staff note that the AASB formed the Sustainability Reporting Project Advisory Panel (SR PAP) in late 2022 as an informal consultative group to provide input to the AASB in the early stages of the climaterelated financial disclosure project.
-The SR PAP has not met since January 2023 and staff believe the Advisory Panel will be the suitable body to provide advice to the AASB on implementation support moving forward.
+- 32 Staff intend to create criteria for what constitutes an Australian-specific implementation question, similar to the approach adopted by the ISSB TIG.
+Australian-specific implementation questions would be those that meet all of the following three criteria: - (1) the question relates to: - (i) the implementation of an Australian-specific paragraph or paragraph deleted by the AASB within AASB S2; or - the implementation of a paragraph within AASB S2 aligned with IFRS S2 that is affected by Australian-specific circumstances; and - (2) the question indicates that AASB S2 can be applied in different ways, resulting in diversity in practice; and - (3) the potential implementation question is expected to be pervasive (i.e., the question is expected to be relevant to a wide range of stakeholders). - 33 The Chair has provided support for staff's proposed approach to begin the process of establishing an Advisory Panel and begin to contact potential members of the Advisory Panel.
+Staff determined this expedited approach was necessary to ensure that the Advisory Panel can be established within a suitable timeframe to best support the implementation of AASB S2. - 34 Following the Chair's support: - (a) the Advisory Panel would be comprised of between 10-15 members, who represent stakeholders with relevant expertise and experience (e.g. preparers, assurance providers and advisers) involved in the implementation of AASB S2; - (b) members would serve for initial one-year terms, with a view to renewing members' terms at the discretion of the AASB to allow the membership of the Advisory Panel to be initially focused on Group 1 preparers and gradually evolve to include Group 2 and Group 3 preparers as these groups begin to implement AASB S2; - (c) a senior AASB staff member would chair the Advisory Panel; - (d) the Advisory Panel would be expected to have at least three meetings in a calendar year, which may be conducted approximately one week before meetings of the ISSB TIG to allow for consideration of ISSB TIG papers.
+Additional meetings may be scheduled as determined by the AASB Chair, particularly in the first year of operation of the Advisory Panel; - (e) Advisory Panel agenda and meeting summaries would be made publicly available on the AASB website following each meeting; and - (f) Advisory Panel meetings would be held in private to facilitate in-depth, robust discussion of the experiences of Advisory Panel members during implementation to date. - At its March 2025 meeting, the AASB decided for the Terms of Reference for the Advisory Panel to be finalised and approved out-of-session by a subcommittee. - 36 Staff note that the AASB formed the Sustainability Reporting Project Advisory Panel (SR PAP) in late 2022 as an informal consultative group to provide input to the AASB in the early stages of the climate-related financial disclosure project.
+The SR PAP has not met since January 2023 and staff believe the